1,6-Hexanediol

 1,6-Hexanediol is an organic compound with the formula (CH_{2}CH_{2}CH_{2}OH)_{2}.
-It is a colorless water-soluble solid.
+It is a primary alcohol, and appears as a colorless water-soluble solid.

 History and synthesis

 W. H. Perkin Jr. and his graduate student Edward Haworth first prepared the compound in 1894 during their research on cyclohexane.
-They boiled 1,6-dibromohexane (which they were also the first to synthesize) with dilute potassium carbonate solution and named the product hexamethylene glycol.
+They heated a suspension of 1,6-dibromohexane, (which they were also the first to synthesize) in dilute aqueous potassium carbonate solution.
+They named resulting colorless syrup hexamethylene glycol.

 1,6-Hexanediol is industrially made by the hydrogenation of adipic acid or its esters.
 Laboratory preparation could be achieved by reduction of adipates with lithium aluminium hydride, although this method is impractical on a commercial scale.

 Properties

 As 1,6-hexanediol contains hydroxyl groups, it undergoes the typical chemical reactions of alcohols such as dehydration, substitution, and esterification.
 Oxidation with pyridinium chlorochromate gives adipaldehyde.

 Dehydration of 1,6-hexanediol gives oxepane, 2-methyltetrahydropyran and 2-ethyltetrahydrofuran.
 Corresponding thiophene and pyrrolidone can be made by reacting 1,6-hexanediol with hydrogen sulfide and ammonia respectively.